AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 # Live Walkthrough and Demo

 <!--
-  Show some code of a simple service and simple API test
+  Show some code of a simple service and API test

   Take a look at some graphs in Cloudflare

+  TODO - take some screenshots as backup

+  Demonstrate:
+  - Threshold is 95% of checks should pass, as service only errors 1% only of the time.
  -->

 ---